summersmaggie/refactor-ajax-code-review/README.md

   _Ensure that users can't order a negative number of items._
   _Add product validations._
   _Add flash messages for signing up, signing in and signing out._
+  _Add product update and delete functionality for admins._

 ## Installation